Graduate Recruitment Fellowships/Assistantships

 Nomination Procedures

-To be considered for a Ross, Andrews, or Purdue Doctoral Fellowship, or for the Dean’s Doctoral Research Assistantship, or the Ross-Lynn Research Scholar Fund (Assistantship), you must be admitted to the PhD program, AND you must be nominated by a program-area faculty member.
+To be considered for a Ross, Andrews, or the Dean’s Doctoral Research Assistantship, or the Ross-Lynn Research Scholar Fund (Assistantship), you must be admitted to the PhD program, AND you must be nominated by a program-area faculty member.
 Nominations are reviewed and awarded at the department level by a graduate education committee.
 Faculty nominations to the committee are due the 2nd Friday in January.

 In order to be nominated: